keithbuhler/keithbuhler.github.io/_posts/2016-02-16-heraclitus.md

 ---
 layout: post
-title: Heraclitus Defragmented: An Interpretation
+title: Heraclitus Defragmented - An Interpretation
 tags: philosophy
 excerpt_separator: <!--more-->

 ---

 The original [Fragments of Heraclitus](https://en.wikipedia.org/wiki/Heraclitus#Logos) are powerful and puzzling.
 No one is sure of the original or meaning.
 No one is sure of the original order, context, and complete set.
 Hence, *any* presentation of the fragments, must make choices.
 Any choice will present some, not others, in a particular order, and thus will interpret Heraclitus.